 By: Joanna Carbajal

-With 3D printed medication, motorcycles, cars and body parts - is it surprising to say that you can 3D print your pizza?
+There are 3D printed medication, motorcycles, cars and body parts.
+Is it surprising to say that you can 3D print your pizza?

-Additive manufacturing allows restaurants, bakeries and confectioneries to create unique pieces of art in a whole new way.
+Additive manufacturing allows restaurants, bakeries, and confectioneries to create unique pieces of art in a whole new way.
 Instead of spending numerous hours making a complicated castle sculpture out of chocolate, you can just 3D print one.
-This allows for further customization of food items in less amounts of time and effort.
+This allows for further customization of food items in less time.
 In other words, it’s all about automation and reducing the cost of customization.